django-cms/djangocms-frontend/docs/source/tutorial/index.rst

    needed.
 This is the fastest approach to create djangocms-frontend components.
    Template-based (or auto) components are auto-detected.

-3. **Custom Component Development** – A more advanced method that lets you create custom components with **minimal code**.
+3. **Custom component development** – A more advanced method that lets you create custom components with **minimal code**.
 This approach is more flexible than the template-based method, but requires some Python coding providing more control over the components add and change forms, for example.